VirtualEngine/RESONEAutomation/README.md

 ROAAgent
 ========

-Deploys a RES ONE Automation agent or agent+.
+Deploys a RES ONE Automation agent or agent+ (v10 and later).

 ### Syntax